IARSystems/bxarm-docker/README.md

 # Tutorial: Docker images for IAR Build tools on Linux hosts

-The [IAR build tools for Linux hosts][iar-bx-url] are downloadable directly from our customer's portal at [IAR My Pages][iar-myp-url].
+The [IAR build tools for Linux hosts][iar-bx-url] requires a separate license.
 Please feel free to [contact us](https://www.iar.com/about-us/contact) if you would like to learn how to get access to them.

 If you have questions, you can also check the [__bxarm-docker wiki__][repo-wiki-url], or [here][repo-old-issue-url] for earlier questions.
 If you have a new question, post it [here][repo-new-issue-url].